 Are you ready for HIQA’s new inspection programme on Regulation 27 Infection Control?

-Over the last 18 months, providers of long-term care have had to implement enhanced measures of infection control to reduce risks to residents and support safe and effective care.
+Over the last number of years, providers of long-term care have had to implement enhanced measures of infection control to reduce risks to residents and support safe and effective care.

 HIQA will be focusing on nine standards around infection prevention and control, and inspections will take place under both dimensions, capability and capacity and quality and safety.
 For each of these standards, lines of enquiry have been provided by HIQA to assist the Registered Provider in assessing their compliance.
 This Assessment Judgement Framework places significant increase in the areas of focus for infection control.